 Yet, I came across prejudice from within the community of science fiction writers of the present day stemming from my choice to write science fiction for gay men.
 A search took me to a young blogger who claimed that he would, for a small fee, help promote science fictions works using his online presence.
 Paying for promotional consideration is a standard way of doing business today, and this guy seemed to be legitimate.
 His online presence boasts an established track record as a writer and commentator in science fiction, horror, and comic books.
 But, he refused service to me, specifically.
 The reason?
 He told me outright in an email that he would not take my money in exchange for promoting my gay science fiction writing on his blog because he felt his blog readers would find my gay science fiction writing objectionable.

 This experience proved to be a turning point for me as a writer.
-I responded to such overt anti-gay prejudice with Baja Clavius: Moon Men Deep Inside, now available in a low-priced ($5) illustrated version:
+I responded to such overt anti-gay prejudice with Baja Clavius: Moon Men Deep Inside.

 I chose to push the boundaries far beyond what I imagined some readers would find objectionable in science fiction written with gay male themes and characters.
 The men in the fictitious world of tomorrow that I created are far more violent and preoccupied with sex compared to what we know to be true today.
 The time travel agents I created find gay sex pleasurable, yes, but they sexually manipulate men as part of their secret mission to change the past.